spike-js/rfcs/architecture/alpha.md

 ## Overview

-`ekipse` is the codename for this project.
+`spike` is the codename for this project.

 ### Who is this for?